forewit/canvas-original/README.md

 - [ ] button -> to switch tools
 - [ ] move handles into it's own class so that it can dynamically change with the selection
 - [ ] add rectangle class -- IN PROGRESS
+    - [ ] add rad to rect class -- IN PROGRESS
 - [X] add outlines while drawing selection box
 - [X] draw selection bounding box
 - [X] drag-n-drop select box